Cowboy mounted shooting: Competition

 The sport is regulated by several governing bodies, including the CMSA, CSA, SASS, and MSA.

-Mounted shooting requires skill in both horsemanship and shooting that is measured in the form of competitive events and is one of the fastest-growing equestrian sports in the nation.
-The object of the sport is to shoot ten balloon targets while riding through a variety of challenging courses using specially loaded blank cartridges fired from Old West-style single-action revolvers.
-It is a high-speed, timed spectator sport in which the competitor who rides the fastest with the fewest missed targets wins.
+Mounted shooting requires skill in both horsemanship and shooting that is measured by competitive events; it is one of the fastest-growing equestrian sports in the nation.
+The objective of the sport is to shoot ten balloon targets while riding through a variety of courses using blank cartridges fired loaded into an Old West-style single-action revolvers.
+Mounted shooting is a high-speed, timed spectator sport in which the competitor who completes the course the fastest with the fewest misses wins.

 The typical event requires two single-action revolvers, each loaded with five blank cartridges.
 Ten targets are arranged in a horseback riding arena.
 When the competitor is given a go-signal, indicating the arena is clear of people and hazards, the rider guides his horse across a timer line and engages the ten targets.
 When all ten targets are engaged, the rider returns across the timer line and his score is determined and recorded.
 The raw time of the rider is computed and penalties are added for missed targets or failure to follow the specified course or procedure, or knocking over barrels or target stands.

 Shooters enter the arena one at a time.
 Total score times are determined by taking the raw time for the stage (or course) plus penalties and/or bonuses.
 Penalties include missed targets, knocked over barrels and missed course direction.

 To level the field, different levels of competition exist for riders and shooters of varying abilities.
 For CMSA members, as an example, classifications include Senior Men's, Men's, Senior Ladies and Ladies.
 The classes are further divided by age, each with its own rules for safety applied.